gavanderhoorn/industrial_robot_status_controller/README.md

 ### Binaries

 These packages have been released through the ROS buildfarm.
-Only ROS Kinetic and Melodic are supported on Ubuntu Xenial and Bionic (`i386`, `amd64`, `armhf` and `arm64`).
+ROS Kinetic, Melodic and Noetic are supported on Ubuntu Xenial, Bionic and Noetic.
+All architectures supported by these ROS distributions are supported by this package.

 The following command may be used to install the controller on a supported platform: